SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal] is created during the Sprint Planning[ScumEvents,SprintPlanning] event and then added to the Sprint Backlog.
 As the Developers[ScrumTeam,Developers] work during the Sprint[ScumEvents,Sprint], they[ScrumTeam,Developers] keep the Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal] in mind.
-If the work turns out to be different than they[ScrumTeam,Developers] expected, they[ScrumTeam,Developers] collaborate with the Product Owner[ScrumTeam,ProductOwner] to negotiate[ScrumPillars,Adaption] the scope of the Sprint Backlog within the Sprint[ScumEvents,Sprint] without affecting the Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal].
+If the work turns out to be different than they[ScrumTeam,Developers] expected, they[ScrumTeam,Developers] collaborate with the Product Owner[ScrumTeam,ProductOwner] to negotiate[ScrumPillars,Adaptation] the scope of the Sprint Backlog within the Sprint[ScumEvents,Sprint] without affecting the Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal].

 ## Increment[ScrumArtifacts]